DallasHoff/gmac/content/classes/tai-chi.md

     start: 09:00 am
     end: 10:00 am
 ---
-### What is tai chi?

 Tai chi is an ancient Chinese tradition that, today, is practiced as a graceful form of exercise.
 It involves a series of movements performed in a slow, focused manner and accompanied by deep breathing.

-Tai chi, also called tai chi chuan, is a noncompetitive, self-paced system of gentle physical exercise and stretching.
+Tai chi, also called tai chi chuan, is a system of gentle physical exercise and stretching.
 Each posture flows into the next without pause, ensuring that your body is in constant motion.
+The slow focused movement patterns and deep breathing are also called moving meditation.
+The health benefits of meditation are well-known.

+When practiced regularly and correctly, tai chi can be a meaningful part of improving your health.
+The benefits of tai chi may include:

+* Decreased stress, anxiety and depression
+* Improved mood
+* Improved aerobic capacity
+* Increased energy and stamina
+* Improved flexibility, balance and agility
+* Improved muscle strength and definition\
+  \
+  (This instructor is a **Silver** **Sneakers** **Flex** provider.)